Walsall F.C.: Post-war era and first league title (1945–1980)

 In the club's first season in the second tier of English football since the early 1900s a post-war record 14th-place finish was achieved.
 It was during this season that the club also recorded its record attendance, as 25,453 crammed into Fellows Park to see The Saddlers beat Newcastle United 1–0 in August 1961.
 However, after just two seasons in the Second Division, the club were relegated back to the Third Division in 1962–63.
 An unfortunate defeat to Charlton Athletic in a replayed final match of the season sealed Walsall's relegation, as the London club leapfrogged them in the table to survive.

 One of Walsall's finest ever talents, Allan Clarke, made his breakthrough as a first team regular in the 1964–65 season.
 Aged just 18, he scored 23 league goals in 1964–65 and a further 23 goals in all competitions in 1965–66.
 He was sold to First Division Fulham for a then club record fee of £37,500 in March 1966 and went on to earn 19 caps for England and win a league title at Leeds United.

-1970–71 saw the first league meeting between Walsall and their very first opponents Aston Villa.
+1970–71 saw the first league meeting between Walsall and their first opponents Aston Villa.
 The two clubs met in the Third Division with Walsall winning the home tie 3–0, thanks to two goals from Geoff Morris and a Colin Taylor penalty.
 The away tie at Villa Park later in the season ended goalless.

 Ken Wheldon, a local businessman made good, took over the club in 1972 and brought some optimism of a brighter future.
 The following years were inconsistent but were buoyed by a few good cup results and the emergence of Alan Buckley, who signed for the club in 1973 and went on to become a prolific goalscorer for the club.
 Walsall remained in the Third Division until a further relegation to the Fourth Division in 1978–79.

 It was Buckley who took on the role of player-manager for the re-build in the fourth tier.
 Once again The Saddlers rose from the ashes of adversity as they secured an immediate promotion.
 At one stage in 1979–80 Walsall recorded 21 consecutive matches without defeat, a record that still stands today.
 This saw the beginning of an era that became a hallmark for some of the most attractive football seen in Walsall as, under the guidance of Buckley, the side gradually established itself as promotion contenders in the Third Division.